lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-08-31-Ackermann-not-PR-I.md

 Recall that such a specification is automatically transformed to eliminate the recursion, and the desired recursion equations are generated from the hidden, low level definition.
 Isabelle's recursion package also returns an *induction rule* tailored to this specific recursion.

-### Properties involving the second argument of *A*
+### Properties involving the second argument

-The formal development follows a [1991 paper](https://www.researchgate.net/publication/2662353_A_Machine_Checked_Proof_that_Ackermann's_Function_is_not_Primitive_Recursive) by Nora Szasz, and the names of properties are hers.
+The formal development follows a [1991 paper](https://www.researchgate.net/publication/2662353_A_Machine_Checked_Proof_that_Ackermann's_Function_is_not_Primitive_Recursive) by Nora Szasz, and the names of the properties are hers.
 She proved that Ackermann's Function was not PR using ALF, an early implementation of Martin-Löf type theory and a predecessor of [Agda](https://agda.readthedocs.io/en/v2.6.0.1/getting-started/what-is-agda.html).

 The Isabelle development doesn't strictly follow Szasz, and in particular the Ackermann recursion equations are already available to us, so the first property be proved is A4.
 It's an elementary inequality, proved by Ackermann induction (`Ack.induct`) followed by simplification.